pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 ~~~~~~~~~~~~~~

 The format of this URL is ``/<project>/`` where the ``<project>`` is replaced by the
+:ref:`the base HTML API specification <simple-repository-api-base>` normalized
-:pep:`503` normalized name for that project, so a project named "Silly_Walk" would
+name for that project, so a project named "Silly_Walk" would
 have a URL like ``/silly-walk/``.

 This URL must respond with a JSON encoded dictionary that has three keys: